Best Destinations for Summer Jobs

 You can find English-speaking workers in restaurants, clothing shops, supermarkets and so on.
 Holland is known for being very multicultural which is why the country is so welcoming to expats.
 It is also an increasingly popular choice for the students, attracting them with vibrant cities and highly-rated universities.

 Rich in history and culture as well as festival opportunities, Budapest is a beautiful summer job destination.
 Many locals will not know English, but fortunately (or unfortunately, depending on how you look at it), the beauty of Budapest is quickly being realised.
 Tourists are coming at increasing rates, meaning you’ll be able to find something.

 The main benefit of working in Hungary is how cheap you will find accommodation and living costs to be compared the rest on this list.
 This will allow you to save up more money and explore the country while there - it's certainly advised to go an see the festivals here (or work in them if you can).

 Whilst some of the places above you generally just turn up and try to find employment, America has a tonne of structure programmes on offer (these will also help you get a visa sorted).

 For instance, Camp America is a student exchange programme that gives young people a chance to live and work in summer camps.
 Not only are summer camps a lot of fun to work in, but you also get a cultural experience, meeting exchange students from all around the world.

 You can choose from working in world famous cities like Dublin or head to somewhere more local.
 There are lots of positions available but we recommend applying in the travel and tourism industry where staff are needed.

 Where you set your sights depends more on where you want to live and what work you want.
 Party-goers needn't worry much about the wage, and should seek out the blistering hot tourist spots like Ibiza and Ayia Napa.
-Everyone else however may want to take wages more into consideration, thus sticking to countries with a solid minimum wage like Holland.
+If you prefer cities and have wages a higher priority consider a city like Amsterdam.